 Do you notice the change in sensation that tells you your hips have relaxed?

-One of the best poses I've for learning to relax the hips joints is in Virabhadrasana (Warrior 1).
+One of the best poses I've for learning to relax the hips joints is in Warrior 1.

 If you press the front of your front foot into the ground you can use your front foot to buttress your shin.
 This helps to prevent the front knee from going forwards.